Source: Office for National Statistics – Births in England and Wales (summary tables)

-The age-specific fertility rate measures the annual number of births to women of a specified age or age group per 1,000 women in that age group.
+- The fertility rate is a measure of the annual number of births to women of a specified age or age group, per 1,000 women in that age group.

-The rates for women under 20 and 40 and over are based on the female population aged 15 to 19 and 40 to 44 respectively.
+- The rates for women under 20, as well as those aged 40 and over, are based on the female populations aged 15 to 19 and 40 to 44, respectively.

-The population estimates used to calculate fertility rates from 1938 to 1980 are rounded to the nearest hundred and are therefore of a slightly lower level of accuracy than the fertility rates for 1981 to 2014.
+- The population estimates used to calculate fertility rates from 1938 to 1980 are rounded to the nearest hundred and are therefore of a slightly lower level of accuracy than the fertility rates for 1981 onwards.